-What happens if you now type?
+Once you have set the permissions like this, what happens if you now type?

-\$./hello
+\$ ./hello

 Why does this happen?
 If you execute the file as a different user it will still work!
 Does this seem odd?
 (Hint: think "left to right")